website and resources

 (Hebrews 13 .2)

-All articles, unless stated otherwise, were written for ‘Roundabout’, the bi-monthly magazine of The Cotteridge Church.
-The current edition of Roundabout can be read by clicking here.
+Roundabout is the bi-monthly magazine of The Cotteridge Church.
+The full current edition of Roundabout can be read by clicking here.

-Archived copies are here, arranged in annual volumes.
+Archived copies from previous years are arranged in annual volumes below.
 Letters prior to March 2017 were written for the magazine of St Andrew’s, West Bromwich (also called ‘Roundabout’):

 "Whither am I going?
 To the New World.
 What to do?
 To gain honour?